BigQuery Sharing Features and Key Points to Remember

 Subscriber The party receiving the data

-The basic flow is that the Publisher registers and publishes Listings in an Exchange, and when a Subscriber subscribes, a linked dataset is automatically created in their project.
-No data copying occurs; it directly references the data on the Publisher side.
+The basic flow is that the Publisher registers and publishes Listings in an Exchange, and when a Subscriber subscribes, a linked dataset is automatically created in their own project.
+Data is not copied but directly referenced from the Publisher's side.

-One of the significant features of BigQuery Sharing is that there is no need to grant BigQuery IAM roles on the Publisher's project to users on the Subscriber side.
+One of the major features of BigQuery Sharing is that there is no need to grant BigQuery IAM roles on the Publisher's project to users on the Subscriber side.

-Typically, when referencing BigQuery data across projects, you need to grant some IAM role (such as bigquery.dataViewer) to the source project.
-With BigQuery Sharing, sharing is completed by only granting the subscriber permission to the Exchange/Listing, simplifying IAM management on the Publisher side.
+Normally, when referencing BigQuery data across projects, you need to grant some IAM role (such as bigquery.dataViewer) to the source project.
+With BigQuery Sharing, sharing is completed simply by granting the subscriber permission on the Exchange/Listing, making IAM management on the Publisher side simpler.

 The subscriber permission for Exchange/Listing controls the ability to subscribe.